Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Experiments

+\textbf{High-resolution design.} Recent works\cite{lin2023sphinx, li2023monkey, liu2024llavanext} incorporate image partitioning to achieve dynamic high-resolution resolution.
+Though effective on multimodal benchmarks, it's unknown how it performs on fine-grained localization tasks.
+To further validate the effectiveness of our direct high-resolution scaling strategy, we use the same train data to conduct a fair comparison with the partition-based high-resolution approach.
+We use the multimodal data from LLaVA-NeXt\cite{liu2024llavanext} and compare with it, and use the COCO data to train Monkey\cite{li2023monkey} with similar solution for holistic comparison.
+As shown in Table \ref{aba: high-resolution}, Griffon v2 outperforms LLaVA-NeXt in general VQA and largely exceeding Monkey by 6.7\% in object detection.
+The results underscore the effectiveness of our high-resolution structure design, which can preserve the visual contexts and adapt to global understanding tasks.

-Previous methods apply the resampler proposed in Flamingo \cite{alayrac2022flamingo} to down-sample the visual features with learnable tokens while increasing the resolution.
-We compare this approach with our designed down-sampling projector in terms of performance and memory of this module during training.
-As depicted in \cref{aba: down}, our model achieves higher precision with quite less memory consumption, which is quite important for large-scale pretraining of LVLMs.
-While the resampler can extract semantic information for understanding task, it falls short in capturing fine-grained details for perception and localization tasks under the same training setting, necessitating more epochs \cite{carion2020end}.
+\textbf{Down-sampling structures.} Previous methods apply the resampler proposed in Flamingo \cite{alayrac2022flamingo} to down-sample the visual features with learnable tokens while increasing the resolution.
+We compare this approach with our designed down-sampling projector in terms of the performance and memory of this module during training.
+As depicted in Table \ref{aba: down}, our model achieves higher precision with less memory consumption, which is quite important for large-scale pre-training of LVLMs.
+While the resampler can extract semantic information for understanding tasks, it falls short in capturing fine-grained details for perception and localization tasks under the same training setting, necessitating more epochs \cite{carion2020end}.